Laboratory Requirements: Chemical Hygiene Plan

 - The required reading list for the specific laboratory, including standard operating procedures (SOPs), and the Training Documentation Form, which must be signed and filed with the plan, and

-- The location of MSDS and how to obtain them.
+- The location of SDS and how to obtain them.

 Responsible persons for establishing new research protocols in a lab should carefully review all operations for potential risks or hazards.
 The materials and chemical by-products should be understood before starting the experimental process.
 Once information and advice about the hazards has been obtained, appropriate protective procedures should be developed and positioning of equipment should be planned.